Dublin Pride: Pride Events, Marches and Parade Grand marshalls

+1980s

+The 1980 Pride Week was run by the National LGBT Federation and Liberation for Irish Lesbians to coincide with the opening of the Irish High Court law reform case led by Senator David Norris.
+Activists shared pink carnations (a symbol of liberation) in the city centre, along with leaflets saying "Gay rights are simply human rights" and explaining the origins of the Stonewall Pride riots.

+There were many types of pride marches all the way through the 1980s, though the marches specifically did not take place from 1985 to 1992.
+This was due to mass emigration in Ireland and the HIV/AIDs epidemic affecting numbers attending.

 1990s

 1992

-A pride parade took place in Dublin on Saturday 4 July 1992.
+Dublin Pride March was relaunched for 1992, and was held on Saturday 4 July 1992, and attracted a couple of thousand people.

 1993

 St. Patrick's Day float

 There was a gay float from the National Gay and Lesbian Federation in the 1993 Saint Patrick's Day in Dublin for the first time.
 However some rotten fruit was thrown at the parade float by members of the public, the Guards arrested the perpetrator.
 The organisers won a Recognition Award for the float.
 There was little objection to the inclusion of the float from the St. Patrick's Day organisers (Dublin Tourism), and most members of the public.
 An Irish-American contingent disapproved.

 June Pride

 On 24 June, during Pride week, the Oireachtas passed legislation to decriminalize homosexuality.
 Public pride events were held on Saturday 26 June.